Skip to content

 A basic line chart enhanced with a shaded area displaying the upper and lower boundaries of a group of data or the range between the maximum and minimum of all members of the group.
 Many thanks to my friend Robert Mundigl for the inspiration of this replica.
 His blog-post on this underrated chart type is a must read.

-002: Small Multiples with first-end markers
+002: Small Multiples Bands

 Extending the band chart to small multiples for a panoramic view of the salaries of all MLB teams at the same time, along with the option of turning on/off the first – end markers of each individual multiple.
 Many thanks to Deyvit Jeri and Pedro Castillo from Data Visualization Perú for their help in formulating a DAX measure that places markers when total salaries does not begin from 1985 or ends at 2015.